richardadvocaat/ATP2intervals.icu/README.md

 <img width="468" height="196" alt="image" src="https://github.com/user-attachments/assets/ea32cf3f-cb10-4287-8c3d-dedcef4cab49" />

 **The third script ([3_ATP_PERIOD_NOTE.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/main/3_ATP_PERIOD_NOTE.py))** makes a note along the whole period (build, transition, race etc.) in intervals.icu.
-So the fitness-chart is easier tot read and the different periods are easy to recognise.
+So the fitness-chart is easier to read and the different periods are easy to recognise.

 In the calendar: